The First Marriage III: Against all Odds

 - 3 min read

-Eviction and labour pains
+Eviction and labour pains: Paradise to Wilderness

-Food for thought: Adam/Eve failed in Eden together, were punished together, grieved for Abel together, and both were compen-Seth-ed by God together (Gen. 5:3).
-Every marriage is a best-selling story in the making, and such a story is like a pot of soup with a variety of ingredients - spices, salt, pepper, vegetables, water, oil etc. Each ingredient on its own is not palatable, but when combined, it produces a delectable meal.
+Food for thought: Adam/Eve failed in Eden together, were punished together, grieved for Abel together, and both were compen-Seth-ed by God (Gen. 5:3).
+Every marriage is a best-selling story in the making; such a story is like a pot of soup with a variety of ingredients - spices, salt, pepper, vegetables, water, oil etc. Each ingredient on its own is not palatable, but when combined, it produces a delectable meal.
 What finger-licking story is your marriage producing?

 But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.